aRc-rAy/Batua/PRIVACY_POLICY.md

-# SpendBook Privacy Policy
+# Privacy Policy - SpendBook

-**Last updated: August 31, 2025**
+**Last updated: September 3, 2025**

+## Our Commitment to Privacy

+SpendBook is designed with privacy as the top priority.
+We believe your financial data should stay with you.

-## 1. Introduction
+## Data Collection

-SpendBook ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.

-## 2. Information We Collect

-### 2.1 Information You Provide

-- Payment records you manually enter
-- App preferences and settings

-### 2.2 Automatically Collected Information

-- App usage statistics for improving user experience
-- Device information (Android version, device model) for compatibility

-## 3. How We Use Your Information

-### 3.1 Local Processing Only

-- All data processing happens locally on your device
+**We collect ZERO personal data.**

-- No data is transmitted to external servers
+- No account creation required
-- No data is shared with third parties
+- No personal information collected

-### 3.2 App Functionality

-- Process and display your payment records
-- Generate analytics and charts
+- No usage analytics or tracking
-- Export data to Excel (local file only)
+- No ads or third-party integrations

-## 4. Data Storage and Security
+## Data Storage

-### 4.1 Local Storage
+**Everything stays on your device:**

-- All data is stored locally on your device using SQLite database
+- All payment records stored locally using SQLite
-- Data remains on your device and under your control
-- You can delete all data at any time

-### 4.2 Security Measures
+- App preferences saved in device storage
+- No cloud storage or external servers
+- No data synchronization services

+## Permissions

+**Minimal permissions required:**

+- **Storage Access** - Only for Excel export functionality
 - No internet permission required
-- Data encryption for sensitive information
-- Regular security updates

-## 5. Third-Party Services

-### 5.1 No Third-Party Data Sharing

-- We do not share your data with any third parties
-- No analytics or tracking services are used
+- No location, camera, or contacts access

+## Data Export

+- Excel export creates files on your device only
+- You control where exported files are shared
-- No advertising networks are integrated
+- No automatic uploads or cloud storage

-### 5.2 Google Play Services

-- Uses Google Play Services for app integrity verification
-- No personal data is shared with Google

-## 6. Children's Privacy

-- SpendBook is not intended for children under 13
-- We do not knowingly collect personal information from children

-## 7. Changes to This Privacy Policy
+## Changes to Privacy Policy

-We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We may update this privacy policy to reflect app improvements.
+Changes will be posted in the app and on our repository.

-## 8. Contact Us
+## Contact

-If you have any questions about this Privacy Policy, please contact us:

-- Email: privacy@spendbook.app
-- In-app: Settings > Write to Developer

-## 9. Data Deletion

-You can delete all your data at any time:

-- Go to Settings > Data Management > Clear All Data
-- This permanently deletes all payment records and app data

-## 10. Consent

-By using SpendBook, you consent to this Privacy Policy.
-If you do not agree with this policy, please do not use the application.

----

-**SpendBook - Your Privacy-First Payment Tracker** Made with ❤️ in India 🇮🇳
+For privacy questions, please create an issue on our GitHub repository.

+**Bottom Line:** SpendBook is 100% offline.
+Your data never leaves your device.